 • Demonstrated excellent time management and organizational skills, effectively managing multiple responsibilities in a high-pressure setting.

 It is critical that you list all the skills mentioned in the job description.
-You can do this by manually highlighting the skills or using a tool like Jobscan’s resume scanner.
+You can do this by manually highlighting the skills or using Jobscan’s resume scanner.

 It saves you time by analyzing the job description and giving you a comprehensive report of how you can better match the job.